Thubten Zopa Rinpoche: Biography

 Thubten Zopa Rinpoche, also called Lama Zopa Rinpoche has an extensive biography of him in the book The Lawudo Lama by Jamyang Wangmo.

 Lama Zopa Rinpoche was born in Thangme, Nepal, in 1945.
 Early in life, he was recognized as the reincarnation of the Lawudo Lama Kunzang Yeshe, from the same region (hence the title "Rinpoche").
-At the age of ten, Lama Zopa Rinpoche went to Tibet and studied and meditated at Domo Geshe Rinpoche’s monastery near Pagri.
+At the age of ten, he went to Tibet and studied and meditated at Domo Geshe Rinpoche's monastery near Pagri.
 He took his monastic vows at Dungkar Monastery in Tibet.

 Lama Zopa Rinpoche left Tibet in 1959 for Bhutan after the Chinese occupation of Tibet.
 Lama Zopa Rinpoche then went to the Tibetan refugee camp at Buxa Duar, West Bengal, India, where he met Lama Yeshe, who became his closest teacher.
 The Lamas met their first Western student, Zina Rachevsky, in 1967 then traveled with her to Nepal in 1968 where they began teaching more Westerners.

 Lama Zopa met Choekyi Gyaltsen, 10th Panchen Lama, in Nepal in 1986 and in Tibet.

 Lama Zopa is most noteworthy as the co-founder, with Lama Thubten Yeshe, of Kopan Monastery and the Foundation for the Preservation of the Mahayana Tradition (FPMT).
 In 1972 he along with Lama Yeshe founded Tushita Meditation Centre near McLeod Ganj at village Dharamkot in Himachal Pradesh.
 Since the 1984 death of Lama Yeshe, Lama Zopa has served as the FPMT's spiritual director.
-FPMT is involved with a number of charitable activities including "under Rinpoche’s guidance.
-These include initiatives such as: offering food to ordained Sangha; providing scholarships to study Buddhist philosophy; offering to the main teachers of the Lama Tsongkhapa tradition and sponsoring annual debates; offering grants for social services such as to old age homes, schools, hospitals and monastic institutions; providing comprehensive Dharma programs; translating Dharma texts; sponsoring holy objects: statues, stupas and prayer wheels, and saving animals.
+FPMT is involved with a number of charitable activities including "offering food to ordained Sangha; providing scholarships to study Buddhist philosophy; offering to the main teachers of the Lama Tsongkhapa tradition and sponsoring annual debates; offering grants for social services such as to old age homes, schools, hospitals and monastic institutions; providing comprehensive Dharma programs; translating Dharma texts; sponsoring holy objects: statues, stupas and prayer wheels, and saving animals."

+Death

+From 10 April 2023, Lama Zopa Rinpoche stayed up in the mountains in the Tsum Valley.
+Due to altitude sickness he had to be brought down urgently.
+On arrival back in Kathmandu, Rinpoche stopped breathing.
+The main doctor at Karuna Hospital tried for some time to revive him, but was not successful.
+Rinpoche died at about 9.30 am Nepal time, 13 April 2023, at the age of 76.

+Teachings

-Lama Zopa Rinpoches's books are published by Wisdom Publications and Lama Yeshe Wisdom Archive.
+Lama Zopa Rinpoche's books are published by Wisdom Publications and Lama Yeshe Wisdom Archive.
 Free transcripts of some of his teachings are available from the Lama Yeshe Wisdom Archive.

-Lama Zopa Rinpoche offers spiritual advice on a range of topics to students, many of which are available on the FPMT and LYWA websites.
+Lama Zopa Rinpoche offered spiritual advice on a range of topics to students, many of which are available on the FPMT and LYWA websites.